Collections

 Available Methods

-class.
+For the remainder of this documentation, we'll discuss each method available on the Collection class.
 Remember, all of these methods may be chained to fluently manipulate the underlying array.
-Furthermore, almost every method returns a new Collection
+Furthermore, almost every method returns a new Collection instance, allowing you to preserve the original copy of the collection when necessary:

 all average avg chunk collapse combine concat contains containsStrict count crossJoin dd diff diffAssoc diffKeys dump each eachSpread every except filter first firstWhere flatMap flatten flip forget forPage get groupBy has implode intersect intersectByKeys isEmpty isNotEmpty keyBy keys last macro make map mapInto mapSpread mapToGroups mapWithKeys max median merge min mode nth only pad partition pipe pluck pop prepend pull push put random reduce reject reverse search shift shuffle slice sort sortBy sortByDesc sortKeys sortKeysDesc splice split sum take tap times toArray toJson transform union unique uniqueStrict unless unwrap values when where whereStrict whereIn whereInStrict whereInstanceOf whereNotIn whereNotInStrict wrap zip